Departmental Teaching Workload Dashboard Job Aid

 • The Enrollment Share by credited department is the sum of class enrollments that fall under the credited unit, which in most cases is the unit that pays the instructor for teaching the class (prorated for team-teaching), regardless of where the class is listed.
 See the Wiki for details about team-taught classes.

-• SCH Share is the student credit hours by credited department.
+• SCH Share is the student credit hours (SCH) by the credited department.
 SCH is defined as the sum of credit hours for all students enrolled in a class (e.g., fifty enrollments in a two-unit course generate 100 student credit hours).

 • Class Share is the number of classes taught by instructors for a credited department.
 It is prorated for team teaching.
+In the case of crosslisted and roomshared classes, the bundle of listings is equal to one class

 • Instructor Headcount is the unduplicated number of instructors that were actively teaching.